Learning from Trials and Errors: Reflective Test-Time Planning for Embodied LLMs: Related Works

-\textbf{Reflection and Self-Improvement in AI Agents.} Reflection mechanisms enable agents to learn from failures through self-critique and refinement.
-Verbal self-reflection methods (e.g., Reflexion \cite{shinn2023reflexion}) store natural-language critiques to guide future actions, with extensions exploring self-refinement \cite{madaan2023selfrefine, chen2024selfcontrast}, tool-assisted verification \cite{gou2024critic}, curiosity-driven reflection \cite{kauvar2024curious}, multi-agent systems \cite{ng2024reflection}, and robotics \cite{huang2022inner}.
-These approaches support reflection-on-action but store reflections only as text, influencing behavior indirectly without updating model parameters, and thus remain brittle under distribution shift.
-A complementary line enables reflection-in-action via internal predictive models that anticipate outcomes \cite{zhen20243dvla, feng2025reflectiveplanningvisionlanguagemodels, zhen2025learning4d, hafner2024masteringdiversedomainsworld}.
-Such world models are typically fixed despite evolving dynamics in embodied settings.
-Our method unifies reflection-in-action and reflection-on-action by converting reflections into self-supervised training signals for parameter updates during deployment.
+\textbf{Reflection and Self-Improvement in AI Agents.} Verbal self-reflection methods such as Reflexion \citep{shinn2023reflexion} store natural-language critiques to guide future actions, with extensions to self-refinement \citep{madaan2023selfrefine, chen2024selfcontrast}, tool-assisted verification \citep{gou2024critic}, curiosity-driven reflection \citep{kauvar2024curious}, multi-agent systems \citep{ng2024reflection}, and robotics \citep{huang2022inner}.
+These methods support reflection-on-action but use reflections as text rather than deployment-time parameter updates, while complementary reflection-in-action methods use internal predictive models to anticipate outcomes \citep{zhen20243dvla, feng2025reflectiveplanningvisionlanguagemodels, zhen2025learning4d, hafner2024masteringdiversedomainsworld}.
+Our method unifies both modes by converting reflections into self-supervised training signals for parameter updates during deployment.

+\textbf{Planning and Reinforcement Learning for Embodied Agents.} Our work relates to, but differs from, classical planning and RL.
+Planning methods such as CEM \citep{rubinstein1999cem} and MPPI \citep{williams2017mppi} optimize action sequences over fixed dynamics without deployment-time parameter updates, corresponding to single-loop learning \citep{Argyris1977DoubleLoop}: correcting actions without revising failure-producing assumptions.
+Model-free RL methods such as PPO \citep{schulman2017ppo} and SAC \citep{haarnoja2018sac} learn from scalar rewards across many episodes and resets, requiring reward engineering rather than single-episode adaptation.
+Model-based RL methods such as DreamerV3 \citep{hafner2023dreamerv3} learn world models but typically keep them fixed during deployment.
+In contrast, we implement double-loop learning, updating the agent's internal model within a single episode through language-diagnosed failure signals without resets or reward engineering.